EtiennePerot/perot.me/src/posts/infinifactory-the-big-blowout/infinifactory-the-big-blowout.md

 ### Initial resource extraction

-This section extracts the cubes from the dispending containers at the beginning of the level.
-It tries to be a non-blocking as possible, which is necessary in order to sustain enough extraction throughput to be able to build a new chain of material by the time the previous one is fully teleported.
-The main challenge are the black blocks (because the final product requires a lot of them), so the chain-building happens alongside the same line as the one directly taken by the black block dispending container.
+This section extracts the cubes from the dispensing containers at the beginning of the level.
+It tries to be as non-blocking as possible, which is necessary in order to sustain enough extraction throughput to be able to build a new chain of black blocks by the time the previous one is fully teleported.
+The main challenge are the black blocks (because the final product requires a lot of them), so the chain-building happens alongside the same line as the one directly taken by the black block dispensing container.

 [![Initial resource extraction 1 thumbnail][]][Initial resource extraction 1]